 Listen, it’s children who break their food apart, looking for suspicious foreign matter, not adults.
-I don’t want to have to comb through my food for stray debris.
-I’m over forty.
+I don’t want to have to comb through my food for stray debris like I’m sifting for gold in river silt.
+I’m over fifty.
 I don’t need my mealtime to become a game of I-Spy.

 2.”Are you allergic?
 No?
 Then why are you making such a big deal about this?”

-There’s not a cookbook in the world that advises you not to skimp on the nuts or your flan will fall apart.
+There’s not a cookbook in existence that advises you not to skimp on the nuts or your Jello will fall apart.
 They have always been an optional garnish-like thing.
 In fact, you don’t need them in soft food at all.
-Trust me on this.
-They add nothing to the flavor of anything, and only produce irritation for people like me who hate biting down on nature’s only mistake.
+They add nothing to the flavor of anything, and only produce irritation for people like me who hate biting down on nature’s only mistake tucked away inside a spice cake.
 Your Aunt Rose never once said, “Oh, I’m only eating this brownie for the pecans.”
 Well, maybe she did say that, but come on, look at Aunt Rose.
 She’s never turned down a brownie in her life.
-You could put a spark plug in your brownies and she’d never notice.
+You could put a spark plug in a chocolate cake and she’d never notice.
 She’s like a billy goat, Aunt Rose.

 You want nuts?
-Grab a handful and squirrel it up.
+Grab a handful and chipmunk it up.
 Stop hiding them in food you’re going to give to other people.
 It’s sneaky, dishonest, and it smacks of passive-aggressive mothering.